Breaker Panel

 Your panel could have two kinds of circuit breakers.

-- Single-pole breakers are classified as single switch having an amperage range of 15 and 20 amps.
+• Single-pole breakers can be called single switches with an amperage rating between 15 and 20 amps.
 These switches are common in household circuits with 120 volts.

-- Double-pole breaker is the double switch that has two switches linked.
-They are made to operate at 240 V and have higher amperage ratings.
-These can be connected to high-voltage circuits, such as furnaces, water heaters and air-conditioning.
+• Double-pole breaker refers to a double switch with two switches connected.
+These are specifically designed to handle 240 V and have higher amperage ratings.
+They can be connected with high-voltage circuits, such as water heaters, furnaces, and air conditioning.

-You may find a sub-panel in addition to your main box in some instances.
-You might have an outbuilding that you require to operate on a separate system or due to having changed the electrical system in your home.
-If a backup generator has been connected to the electricity system, an electrical sub-panel could be used.
+It is possible to find a sub-panel next to the main box in some cases.
+You may have an outbuilding you want to operate on a separate system, or you’ve modified the electrical system in your home.
+When a backup generator is connected to the electricity system, an electrical sub-panel can be utilized.

 The size that you need

-You may find some discussion on the ratings of panel breaker panels when you read about panel upgrades and breakers panels.
-The most common ratings discussed being 100 amp and 200amp.
-These ratings represent the power of electricity of the panel.
+There is a possibility of some discussion on the ratings of breaker panels when you read up on panel upgrades and breakers panels.
+The most frequently discussed ratings being 100-amp or 200-amp.
+These ratings indicate the power of the electrical panel.

 100-amp

-The panels do not work in homes that have central heating or air conditioning.
-A 100-amp panel is utilized to power lights, receptacles and appliances.
+These panels are not suitable for homes that have central heating or air conditioning.
+A 100-amp panel is used to supply power to lights, receptacles and appliances.

 200-amp